e-j-w/AngDist/README.md

 ## Description

 Calculates the directional distribution for gamma radiation emitted from an axially symmetric oriented source.
-In part based on `g77` code by K. Starosta for gamma-gamma angular Installation.
+In part based on `g77` code by K. Starosta for gamma-gamma angular correlations.

 ## Installation